dylanaraps/pure-bash-bible/README.md

 Hello, World
 ```

-## Strip all instances of pattern from string.
+## Strip all instances of pattern from string

 **Example Function:**